znuny/manual/source/admin/automation/postmaster_filter/index.rst

     You can also use named captures (?<name>) and use the names as the **Value** of any field. like this: ``[**\name**]``

+.. versionadded:: 7.3.1

+    It's now possible to save values to a multi-selection field.
+To do this, use the following format for the value: ``value1,value2,value3`` or ``value1;value2;value3``.
+This will set the field to all three values.

 .. note::

     Using EMAILADDRESS avoids having to parse around the Real Name (e.d.
 "Max Musterman" <mmuster@example.com>) and directly address the